anishathalye/periscope/README.md

 Start with `psc scan` to scan folders for duplicates.
 Once you run this, you shouldn't need to run it again while looking at and deleting duplicates, unless you move files around.
-If you delete files manually (rather than with `psc rm`), you can make Periscope detect deletions with `psc refresh`, which runs much faster than a full scan.
+If you delete files manually (rather than with `psc rm`), you can make Periscope detect deletions with `psc refresh`, which runs much faster than a full scan. `psc scan` is incremental, so if you want to scan a new directory or re-analyze one that was already scanned, you can always run the command again.

 **Understand duplicates**